stankovictab/.dotfiles/README.md

 Clone this repo into `~/.dotfiles`, and make symlinks to the configs with `./sync.sh`.

-TODO: Sync up the bashrc, zshrc and fish config to the super user folder

 # The Shortcuts

 `Make sure these are up to date!`